zac-alex/Deep-Learning/Activation Functions/README.md

 This means that the function must have a derivative, which allows us to calculate how much the function's output changes in response to small changes in the input.
-This is important because the neural network learns through a process called backpropagation, where the network adjusts its internal settings (like the weights of neurons) to improve predictions.
+This is important because the neural network learns through a process called backpropagation, where the network adjusts its internal settings like the weights to improve predictions.

 Here's how it works in simple terms: During training, the network makes a prediction, then compares it to the actual result.
-The difference (called the error) is used to adjust the weights.
+The difference (or error) is used to adjust the weights.
 To figure out how to adjust them, we calculate the gradient (the derivative) of the activation function, which tells us how sensitive the output is to changes in the input.